-- 3 Select the measuring device that you will use to measure the dynamic wedge. - 4 Select the maximum number of color patches for the dynamic wedge. - Command WorkStation prints fewer patches if it can represent all the job's key colors using fewer patches. - 5 Select whether you want to create a dynamic wedge that consists of process colors (CMYK), spot colors, or a mixture of both. - 6 Select In-gamut colors only (optional).
+- 4 Select the maximum number of color patches for the dynamic wedge. - Command WorkStation prints fewer patches if it can represent all the job's key colors using fewer patches. - 5 Select whether you want to create a dynamic wedge that consists of process colors (CMYK), spot colors, or a mixture of both. - 6 Select In-gamut colors only (optional).